daronphang/programming-resources/computer-science/encoding/character.md

 ## Unicode vs ASCII

-ASCII is deisgned to represent basic English characters (128 characters).
+ASCII is designed to represent basic English characters (128 characters).
 Uses one byte to represent each character.

 Unicode designed to support characters from all languages across the world (1,000,000 characters).
 Supports up to four bytes per character.